george-hawkins/arf-drone/pixhawk-setup.md

 * _Roll/Pitch Sensitivity_ - this adjusts `ATC_RAT_PIT_P`, `ATC_RAT_PIT_I`, `ATC_RAT_RLL_P` and `ATC_RAT_RLL_I`.
 These appear as the P and I values for pitch and roll under _Extended Tuning_.
 * _Climb Sensitivity_ - this adjusts `ACCEL_Z_P` and `ACCEL_Z_I`.
 These appear as the throttle acceleration P and I values under _Extended Tuning_.

 By default the _Roll/Pitch Sensitivity_ slider is at 0.135 - moving it causes both the pitch and roll P and I values to update to the current slider value.
-This is a little odd as initially the P values are 0.135 (matching the slider) but the the I values are 0.09 - so dragging the slider to some other value and then back to 0.135 will not restore thing to the way they were originally - the I values will end up at 0.135 rather than back at 0.09.
+This is a little odd as the initial P values are 0.135 (matching the slider) but the I values are 0.09 - so dragging the slider to some other value and then back to 0.135 will not restore thing to the way they were originally - the I values will end up at 0.135 rather than back at 0.09.

 Under _Extended Tuning_ there are far more configurable parameters.
 The following images show the default values seen in _Basic Tuning_ and _Extended Tuning_ after the setup described in this page: